 Today this type of design solution is becoming more and more popular.
-The emotional design provides tremendous competitive advantages as it is visually appealing and engages users and acts as a trigger.
+The emotional design provides tremendous competitive advantages as it is visually appealing and engaging.
+It also acts as a trigger.
 This approach in web design is based on the use of experiences.
-It builds on the emotional reaction of users when interacting with a website.
+It builds on the emotional reaction of users when interacting with an application.

-At the stage of developing a layout, designers imagine the final result in their heads.
+At the stage of developing a layout, social network designers picture the final result in their heads.
 They put too much effort into technical and functional parts, but the artwork would often come as flat and emotionless at that point.

-This article will show you how to create a catchy UI for any niche and use the right leverage to influence the audience.
+This article will show you how to create a catchy UI for social media networks and use the right leverage to influence the audience.

-Any interface is designed to solve people’s problems and be useful.
-In the case of social networks, the benefits will be determined by the target audience.
-An emotional user interface is a graphical product that combines uniqueness and convenience.
-It allows you to establish a strong connection with your audience and create an attachment to the application.
+Any interface is designed to solve user problems and be helpful.
+An emotional user interface design is a visual product that embodies both uniqueness and convenience.
+It allows you to build a strong connection with your users.

 The background of the page and its elements should convey a particular emotion.
 In most cases, emotions should be positive.
-Still, for example, when creating a social network for Tesla car owners, first of all, the application should demonstrate status and laconicism in the interface.
-At the same time, the social network for football players will focus on something completely different.
-As you already understood, for different audiences, the key elements for embodying certain emotions might be different, be it joy, sadness, delight, or anger.
+For instance, if you were to design an app for Tesla car owners, your social network design should demonstrate elitism and minimalism in the interface.
+At the same time, the social network app design for football players will be focused on something different entirely.
+You get the idea: for different audiences, the key elements for embodying certain emotions might be different, be it joy, sadness, delight, or anger.

-How do you tell a well-designed interface from a bad one?
-There are some criteria, but the most important is to check the interface for emotionality.
-If a website or app doesn’t convey emotion, it is useless.
-The user will not be imbued with the essence of the product, the connection with the company will not be established, and the platform will be quickly forgotten.
+How do you distinguish a well-designed interface from a bad one?
+There are some criteria, but the most important is to check whether the user interface sparks any emotions.
+If a website or app doesn’t convey emotion, it might be less engaging.
+The user will not be imbued with the essence of the product.
+The connection with the product will not be easy to establish, and the platform will be abandoned quickly.

-The interface above perfectly illustrates the purpose of emotional design.
-The site fits perfectly into the concept according to which the user interacts with the product depending on the contextual messages embedded in different UI elements which users can interact with.
+The interface example above perfectly illustrates the purpose of the emotional design.
+The site has contextual messages embedded in different UI elements which users can interact with.
 The idea behind such a visual design decision is that it should inspire people to join this community and become athletic and happy.

 How to choose emotions to fill the interface

-The most important task facing the designer is to correctly convey the qualities that are close in spirit to the social network’s target audience.
+The most important task designers face is to correctly convey the emotions that are close in spirit to the social network’s target audience.
 What feelings would catch their attention?
 What impression should be made to convince users to use an app again?

-- We communicate with the client and listen to all wishes for design and functionality.
+- We communicate with the client to gather all the requests about design and functionality.

-- We study what emotions your future product should evoke; in this case, a social network, it is worth investigating similar platforms.
-To find out what excites users and what emotions they usually experience when interacting with your niche elements.
+- We study which emotions your future product should evoke; in the case of social networks, it is worth researching similar platforms.
+This is to find out what excites users and what emotions they usually experience when interacting with your niche elements.

-- For a while, we put ourselves in the shoes of your target audience.
-This approach helps to look at the future product through the eyes of the user.
+- Then we step into your client’s shoes for a while.
+This approach helps to look at the future product through the eyes of its potential uses.

-- Competitor analysis dramatically helps to understand their strengths and weaknesses.
+- Competitor analysis helps to access both their strengths and weaknesses.

 Emotional design tools

 There are various tools to connect with your audience.
-Next, we want to analyze the main ones for understanding that the interface is not just a set of graphic elements, but a “living” organism.
+In this article, we’ll analyze the main ones.
+You will further learn that the interface design is not just a set of graphic elements but a cohesive system, like a “living” organism.
 It works according to certain conditions set by the designer and programmer.

 The color concept is a basis for creating an emotional connection.
 This is the foundation of a future project that will benefit the company.
-The correct choice of color determines how the audience will perceive the product and what emotions users will be charged with.
+The correct choice of color determines how the audience will perceive the product and how they will charge their emotional batteries.

 For example, here’s our Sparkle app.
-Sparkle Chat aims to transform time killing into time spending by preserving the fun and bringing new connections.
+Sparkle Chat aims to make better use of your spare time by preserving the fun and bringing new connections.
 Here you can find public chats going on nearby or at your exact location and join them.
 Turning strangers into neighbors can bring a lot of benefits after all.

-The client came to us with only an idea to connect people nearby via a chat so that they can spend time more productively.
-We managed to explore this idea and turn it into something bigger, a social network where you can easily turn strangers into neighbors.
+Our client approached us with an idea to connect people nearby via a chat so that they can spend time more productively.
+We managed to explore this idea and turn it into something bigger, a social network app where you can easily meet new friends.

 The design of the application deliberately uses yellow and orange colors.
 They convey emotions of fun, friendliness, playfulness, and comfort.
 Positive emotions will blend with a clean, white background, making the rest of the visuals even more contrasting.

-One-color is not enough to establish a strong connection between the product and the target audience.
+A one-color palette is not enough to establish a strong connection with an audience.
 At the same time, a lot depends on the correct choice of shades.
-Use other tools to strengthen communication.
+Consider using other tools to strengthen communication.

-If the color is the basis of everything, then words are additional tools without which it is sometimes difficult to convey the main message.
+If color is the basis of everything, then words are additional means to convey the key message.
 Correct text prevents the visual image from falling apart and creates the effect or completeness.

-Text is an important signal that tells the audience what the designer wanted to show with color and graphics.
-Words will rarely be superfluous in the example with the Time Will Tell project (another version of the social network developed by us), a beautiful and attractive application.
+The text provides additional meaning to the visual language.
+Words will rarely be superfluous as in the example with the Time Will Tell project (another version of the social network developed by us), a beautiful and attractive application.
 One phrase enhances emotionality and provides useful information.

-The text’s correct presentation determines the set of sensations that visitors will receive after getting to know a digital product.
-The right emphasis, balance between visuals and descriptions, fonts, and typography combine to create a coherent picture.
+The text appears in the proper places to highlight critical elements that visitors will interact with.
+The right emphasis, balance between visuals and descriptions, fonts, and typography combine to create a coherent visual style.

-The main message of this digital solution is Message Capsulation.
+The main purpose of this digital solution is message capsulation.
 This is the main function of the app.
-It allows users to create a custom Photo or Video message, set the time of activation, seal it and send to contacts you want.
-When the time comes the message will be unsealed so the recipient could read the letter.
-Therefore, on the first screen, we see the phrase “Time will tell,” which is intriguing and gives an understanding that it is somehow connected with our future.
+It allows users to create a custom photo or video message, set the activation time, seal, and send it.
+When the time comes, the message will be unsealed so the recipient could read it Therefore, on the first screen, we see the intriguing phrase “Time will tell,” which hints it has to do with our future somehow

-The high-quality design is not just a beautiful cover.
-It is a funnel that will effectively suck in users and leave them no chance to go without conversions.
+The high-quality design is not just a beautiful facade.
+It is a funnel that will effectively “absorb” users and leave them no chance to go without becoming your actual customer.